giacecco/bbsub/README.md

 	$ node example.js "have i got news for you" {"programme":2,"contains":2,"strong":3,"language":2,"good":9,"evening":1,"welcome":3,"news":8,"alexander":2,"armstrong":1, ... }

-If the result of the research is more than one programme, the returned corpus will be merged across all programmes, e.g.:
+If the result of the search is more than one programme, the returned corpus will be merged across all programmes, e.g.:

 	$ node example.js "Inspector Montalbano"